tochno-st/sudrfscraper/README.md

 1. Go to https://github.com/tochno-st/sudrfscraper/releases/.
 Find latest release and download version corresponding to your Operating System.
 2. Unzip archive.
 3. If you are Windows user, you can start application with double-click on run.bat script.
-Else you should open terminal and enter /path/to/run.sh.
+Else you should open terminal and enter /path/to/run.sh (full path to file run.sh)

 ### IMPORTANT THINGS TO KNOW BEFORE USING